Elye Wahi: Early life

-Sepe Elye Delmas Wahi was born on 2 January 2003 in Courcouronnes, Essonne.
+Sepe Elye Delmas Wahi was born on 2 January 2003 in Courcouronnes, a commune in the southern suburbs of Paris in the French department of Essonne.
 He is of Ivorian descent.

 Wahi's father died when he was two years old.
 He grew up with his mother Olga, his sister, and his stepfather Richmond.

 Club career

 Caen

 While a youth player at Caen, Wahi made headlines for scoring 89 goals in the 2016–17 season as an under-14 and under-15 player.

 Montpellier

 On 17 October 2019, Wahi signed his first professional contract with Montpellier.
 He made his professional debut in a 2–0 Ligue 1 loss to Metz on 16 December 2020.

 Wahi scored his first goal for Montpellier in a 3–2 loss to Monaco on 15 January 2021.
 In doing so, he became the club's second-youngest ever goal scorer at the age of 18 years and 13 days.
 On 14 March 2022, Wahi signed a contract extension at Montpellier.
 On 29 December 2022, by scoring his twentieth career Ligue 1 goal in a 2–0 away win over Lorient, Wahi became only the second teenager after Kylian Mbappé to reach this milestone in the previous forty years.
 He quickly became the second youngest player in the history of Ligue 1 to reach the landmark of 25 goals in the competition.
 On 7 May 2023, he scored four goals in fifteen minutes for Montpellier in a 5–4 away defeat to Lyon.